isaac-sim/IsaacLab/docs/source/overview/developer-guide/development.rst

 It is necessary to launch the simulator before running any other code because extensions are hot-loaded when the simulator starts.
 Many Omniverse modules become available only after the simulator is launched.
-To do this, use the :class:~omni.isaac.lab.app.AppLauncher class to start the simulator.
-After that, the :class:~omni.isaac.lab.sim.SimulationContext class can be used to control the simulation.
+To do this, use the :class:~isaaclab.app.AppLauncher class to start the simulator.
+After that, the :class:~isaaclab.sim.SimulationContext class can be used to control the simulation.
 For further details, we recommend exploring the Isaac Lab tutorials.